PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_animals.md

 Let's scale up the simulation!
 With more particles and larger simulation space, we will be able to observe larger patterns.
 For example,

-* NOAH: INSERT MERT VIDEO WITH CLEAR EXPLANATION OF PARAMETERS
 <iframe width="640" height="360" src="../assets/gray_scott_11_by_11_f_1.75_k_2_new.mp4" frameborder="0" allowfullscreen></iframe>
 A fizzling cascade bounces in between larger waves, Feed Rate *f* = 1.75E5 and Kill Rate *k* = 2E5 {: .text-center}